zifangguo/ParametricMTP/README.md

 # ParametricMTP
-Simulation and example codes for the manuscript entitled 'A unified framework for weighted parametric multiple test procedures in group sequential designs'.
+Simulation and example R codes for the manuscript entitled 'A unified framework for weighted parametric multiple test procedures in group sequential designs'.